 Challenges and Disputes in Probate

 Disputes and challenges are not uncommon during the probate process.
-When a loved one passes away, the emotional strain can be compounded by disagreements over the distribution of their estate.
+When a loved one passes away, the emotional strain can be compounded by disagreements over the distribution of their estate, and these disputes can turn a process that should take months into one that drags on for years.

 Common Challenges to a Will